 Stocking up on quality pens is an investment (it costs around $20 for a 12-pack of the Pilot pen I use), but it’s worth it if it helps you write faster.
 Not to mention you’ll never again waste precious writing seconds furiously scribbling on a sheet of scrap paper to get the ink flowing in your cheap ballpoint.

 6. Do B-Minus Work

 One of the chief habits that keeps you stuck in slow motion is editing yourself while writing.
 There’s nothing like agonizing over the perfect word in the middle of writing a blog post or article to keep you in perpetual “not quite finished” mode.
 (That habit, of course, is a consequence of perfectionism, another common bugaboo for writers.)

 The more you resist editing yourself as you write, the easier writing will become.
 The easier writing becomes, the more confident you’ll be.
-And the more confident you are in your writing, the quicker the process gets.
+And the more confident you are in your writing, the quicker the writing process gets.

 7. Get Zen Before You Pick Up Your Pen

 If your writing slows to a virtual crawl because you feel the need to check Facebook or answer an email after every sentence, you’ll love OmmWriter, a program that blocks out the files and applications behind the writing page to minimize distractions.